 Writing Memoir Workshop

 The Honking Tree If you live or have lived west of Wichita, Kansas, then you might recognize this tree that grows on the south side of K96, a couple of miles west of the Maize exit.
 Some locals refer to it as the "Honking Tree."
 Others remember late nights of drinking beer when a pit stop was required in order to empty full bladders.
 They called it the "Peeing Tree."
 Still others recall it as "The Ten-Mile Tree," and "The Kissing Tree."
-I'm a writer and author who is currently developing a … [Read more...] about Writing Memoir Workshop
+I'm a writer and author who is currently … [Read more...] about Writing Memoir Workshop